eric g johnson law

 Accusations of sex crimes are among the most damaging allegations that a person can face, often landing them in legal hot water while simultaneously damaging their professional and personal reputation.
 Because of the severe consequences of a sex crime conviction, it is important to have an experienced criminal defense lawyer working on your case as soon as possible.
 John D. & Eric G. Johnson Law Firm helps those who have been accused of sex crimes, including cybercrime and child pornography.

-We have a proven reputation of working hard to protect our clients’ rights every step of the way.
-For your free consultation, call (318) 377-1555 or send us a message online today.
+We have a proven reputation for working hard to protect our clients’ rights every step of the way.
+For your free consultation, send us a message online today.

 Recent Posts